With summer ending in Albuquerque, now is a great time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

 Some of the work we perform consists of:

 - Taking a look at the blower, motor, drain line and coils

 - Checking pressure and temperature

-There’s also some work you can do by yourself between professional tune-ups.
-You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.
+There’s also some upkeep you can do on your own between professional tune-ups.
+You just need about an hour to clean your outdoor condenser unit, as well as several parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Choose a warm day to scrub your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
 That way, you can check the unit once you’ve cleaned it.